smiergahttu/LBKfoothillsPL/README.md

 LBKfoothillsPL
 Data and code for chronological model of the Neolithic LBK in Polish foothils Area.

+files:
-LBK_fthlls.csv
+-- LBK_fthlls.csv
-LBK_fthlls_ref.txt
+-- LBK_fthlls_ref.txt
--- radiocarbon data and sources for LBK sites in foothills area in SE Poland used in model (as published in Oberc et al. 2022, Tab 1).
+----- radiocarbon data and sources for LBK sites in foothills area in SE Poland used in model (as published in Oberc et al. 2022, Tab 1).

-dens_LBKfoothlsPL.R
+-- dens_LBKfoothlsPL.R
--- R script for binned probability distribution derived by Gaussian Mixture density estimation ('BchronDensity' function).
+----- R script for binned probability distribution out of Gaussian Mixture density estimation ('BchronDensity' function).

-used versions:
+versions:
 -- R version 4.2.1 (2022-06-23 ucrt) -- "Funny-Looking Kid"
 -- Bchron version 4.7.6
 -- RStudio 2023.03.0 Build 386